 Offer Channels to Conduct Influence Marketing

 Influencers have perceived authority or knowledge that gives them the power to affect the purchase decisions of others.
 They have a following in a particular niche and actively engage with people in that niche.
 Think of them as the leaders of various high school cliques.
-Each one has a different perception of what is fresh or trending, and other value the information that they share.
+Each has a different perception of what is fresh or trending, and other value the information they share.

 You have identified your target customers, built relationships with them, and gave them a platform to promote your products.
-However, just because they can become your influencers doesn’t mean that they will.
+However, just because they can become your influencers doesn’t mean they will.

-For influencers, good loyalty programs are the rule, not the exception.
-68% of millennials say that they wouldn’t be loyal to a brand if it didn’t have one.
-Companies have caught on to this, and you’re most likely part of many loyalty programs without even knowing it.
+For influencers, loyalty programs are the rule, not the exception.
+68% of millennials say they wouldn’t be loyal to a brand if it didn’t have one.
+Companies have caught on to this, and you’re likely part of many loyalty programs without knowing it.
 Credit card companies offering your airline miles or 1% or 2% cash back is a loyalty program.
 Using the Starbucks app to get a free coffee on your birthday is another example, as if when Uber offers your 40% off of your next ten rides.

 Figuring out which incentives are cost-effective but highly impactful is the final aspect of your influencer marketing strategy.
 Is it through affiliate marketing, a refer a friend program, tiered incentivizing, or something else entirely?
 The best solution involves finding a bridge between what your influencers want and what you can offer them.
 When you meet in the middle, you’re on your way to conducting an excellent influencer marketing campaign.